-This recipe is focused on seasonal veggies but if you don’t have the same vegetables on hand, don’t fret.
-You can use whatever veggies you have in your fridge or find at your local farmers’ market or Safeway.
+This recipe is focused on seasonal spring veggies but if you don’t have the same vegetables on hand, don’t fret.
+You can use whatever veggies you have in your fridge or find in season at your local farmers’ market.
 Try using kale, cucumbers, mixed greens, cabbage, edamame or any other favorite combos.
 As a general rule of thumb, you should have about 4-6 cups of vegetables for 4 servings.

 This umami-rich thai peanut sauce is seriously #SauceGoals.
 It pairs so well with the vegetables and crispy tofu.
 I love to throw this sauce over fresh greens in a salad or noodle bowls, as well.

 If you haven’t worked with tofu before, make sure to follow the instructions for draining and pressing the tofu.
 Alternatively, you can buy super firm, pre-pressed tofu.
 You can also bake tofu, but I like to simply pan-fry it so I don’t have to heat up the oven.
 I was never really a huge fan of tofu until I learned how to infuse it with the right flavors and make it crispy.
 Now it’s one of my go-to meatless protein sources.
 If you’re still not convinced, you can substitute the tofu for another protein source like tempeh, chicken, or chickpeas.